pbs-assess/gfiphc/README.md

 ## Instructions for importing and checking new data into gfiphc each year and re-running the vignettes

-For 2020 and 2021, only the first 20 hooks were evaluated from each skate.
+For 2020-2022, only the first 20 hooks were evaluated from each skate.
 So, like for 2013, the data have been included in this package.
-For future years, copy the code `data-raw/iphc-2021-data.Rmd` (and rename for a new year) and follow the instructions for downloading the data from the IPHC website, checking the data, and saving it formatted for this package.
-The results [iphc-2020-data.pdf](data-raw/iphc-2020-data.pdf) and [iphc-2021-data.pdf](data-raw/iphc-2021-data.pdf) are also available for easier reading (only commit a final version of future .pdf's, not as you are working on it).
+For future years, copy the code `data-raw/iphc-2022-data.Rmd` (and rename for a new year) and follow the instructions for downloading the data from the IPHC website, checking the data, and saving it formatted for this package.
+The results [iphc-2020-data.pdf](data-raw/iphc-2020-data.pdf), [iphc-2021-data.pdf](data-raw/iphc-2021-data.pdf), and [iphc-2022-data.pdf](data-raw/iphc-2022-data.pdf) are also available for easier reading (only commit a final version of future .pdf's, not as you are working on it).

-So, for 2022:
+So, for 2021 I wrote this, and used for 2022:

 1. Adapt `data-raw/iphc-2021-data.Rmd` as just described.